Trump to attend delayed White House Correspondents’ Dinner after shooting

 “I don’t know whether or not I will give the same rather nasty statements, at least as it concerns certain people, but we will soon find out,” Trump said.
 “In any event, it will be a ‘HOT’ ticket!”

-The Republican leader has historically had a hostile relationship to the news media, and his experiences with the White House Correspondents’ Dinner has been fraught.
+The Republican leader has historically had a hostile relationship with the news media, and his experiences with the White House Correspondents’ Dinner have been fraught.

 In 2011, for instance, Trump attended as a guest, where he was lambasted by then-President Barack Obama and comedian Seth Meyers.